abhisheksingh-17/Stripe-Payment/README.md

 The CSS defines the layout and appearance of the application's elements, including background images, button styles, font sizes, and positioning.

-The templates use Font Awesome icons via the link to the Font Awesome kit (https://kit.fontawesome.com/92d70a2fd8.js)
+The templates use Font Awesome icons via the link to the Font Awesome kit. https://kit.fontawesome.com/92d70a2fd8.js
 ## Screenshots